 - In a medium-sized saucepan, bring water to a boil.
 Add couscous, stir and simmer for 8-10 minutes covered, or until the liquid is evaporated and the couscous is tender.
 Fluff and set aside to cool.

 - While couscous steams, chop vegetables and basil.
 Over medium heat lightly toast the pine nuts in a small fry pan.
 Salt and set aside.
 In a small bowl whisk together the dressing.

 - In a large bowl add the cooled couscous, chopped vegetables, pine nuts and salad dressing.
 Season to taste.

 - Cover and chill for at least one hour.
 Toss to mix before serving.

-- Ptitim, outside Israel, it is typically marketed as Israeli couscous, Jerusalem couscous, Giant couscous or pearl couscous.
+- Outside Israel, ptitim is typically marketed as Israeli couscous, Jerusalem couscous, giant couscous or pearl couscous.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.